 Where to Eat in Paris

-For more recommendations on where to stay, read our Best Hotels and Neighborhoods Guide for Paris.
+For more recommendations on where to stay, read our guide Where to Stay on Your First Visit to Paris.
 Learn where to stay for a great view of the Eiffel Tower and get recommendations whether you are looking for a budget hotel, luxury hotel, or if you are traveling as a family.

 If you have any questions about this 2 days in Paris itinerary, let us know in the comment section below.